wonderful199082/Projects/Text/README.md

 **Count Words in a String** - Counts the number of individual words in a string.
 For added complexity read these strings in from a text file and generate a summary.

-**Text Editor** - Notepad style application that can open, edit, and save text documents. *Optional: Add syntax highlighting and other features.*

 **RSS Feed Creator** - Given a link to RSS/Atom Feed, get all posts and display them.

-**Post it Notes Program** - A program where you can add text reminders and post them. *Optional: You can have the program also add popup reminders.*

-**Quote Tracker (market symbols etc)** - A program which can go out and check the current value of stocks for a list of symbols entered by the user.
-The user can set how often the stocks are checked.
-For CLI, show whether the stock has moved up or down. *Optional: If GUI, the program can show green up and red down arrows to show which direction the stock value has moved.*

-**Guestbook / Journal** - A simple application that allows people to add comments or write journal entries.
-It can allow comments or not and timestamps for all entries.
-Could also be made into a shout box. *Optional: Deploy it on Google App Engine or Heroku or any other PaaS (if possible, of course).*

-**Fortune Teller (Horoscope)** - A program that checks your horoscope on various astrology sites and puts them together for you each day.

 **Vigenere / Vernam / Ceasar Ciphers** - Functions for encrypting and decrypting data messages.
 Then send them to a friend.